Shampoos and Conditioners

 Rubber made from bioprocessed cornstarch reduces rolling resistance and weight for better fuel economy and better traction.

-Polystyrene cups, long considered a threat to the environment, are being supplanted by biodegradable products made from bioprocessing cornstarch.
+Polystyrene cups are being supplanted by sturdy, biodegradable products made from bioprocessing cornstarch.